 Which option is the best choice for my social life?

 Social interaction has been associated with health benefits like a sharper memory, increased physical and emotional health, and longevity for older adults.
 An integral part of quality of life is maintaining connections to those you love as well as maintaining friendships.
 As we age, it is easy to feel disconnected or out of touch.
 Strong social connections and interactions with family, neighbors, or other people you see regularly can help you or a loved one maintain quality of life while aging.

 Which option best fits into my financial plan and will accommodate future changes to my health?

 Being realistic about your finances and creating a budget is a great step towards planning long-term care for your future.
 In many cases, budgets and savings have a limit for what is covered.
 It is important to include the possibility of being a resident in more than one senior living facility in your healthy aging plan.
 Making solid financial plans or creating a new financial plan could help you decide which move is the right decision for you now and how to prepare financially for health changes that may occur in the future.
 The National Institute on aging has detailed information on covering the costs of long-term care, you can read about here.

 Moving can be both a physical and psychological process.
 From furniture pieces and photos that hold memories, to deciding what to purge, to the labor it takes to move each item, a plan can help simplify the moving process for anyone.
 Once you’ve decided on the right senior living option, it may be helpful to get expertise from an expert that specializes in late-life moves.
 Caring Transitions has Certified Relocation & Transition Specialist with specialty training in move management, senior relocation and senior transition services ready to help you.

-This article is shared with permission of Lisa Haskell at Caring Transitions of Central Gwinnett.
+This article is shared with permission of Caring Transitions.